anakiebn/Profiler/README.md

 So at the moment I can scrap all google result of a particular target and save them in the database, should I repeat the search, instead of scrapping from google, it will load the results from db so I can process it.

-I haven't done any data processing yet, but NLP is the great choice, a little bit if stanford CoreNLP and Spring.ai will do the trick.
+I haven't done any data processing yet, but NLP is the great choice, a little bit of Stanford CoreNLP and Spring.ai will do the trick.

-In there, I can also automatically log into facebook and linkedin and search our targets.
-But due to other priotities, I've stopped here.
-Wait for more updates.Should you choose to contribute, you where to find me.
+In there, I can also automatically log into Facebook and LinkedIn and search our targets.
+But due to other priorities, I've stopped here.
+Wait for more updates.
+Should you choose to contribute, you know where to find me.

 ## Demo

 Watch the demo video:

-<iframe width="560" height="315" src="https://youtu.be/C6EK44oAwZ8?si=cCG7iHNNgqceLIbc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C6EK44oAwZ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Inspiration

 I have long lost friends to find, also I got the inspiration from movies.
-Realising fiction is my goal.
+Realizing fiction is my goal.
 So instead of waiting for someone else to give me their system, I'm making mine.